BasedLinux/bsd/doc/manual/source/glossary.md

   Generic term for software that facilitates the building of software by automating the invocation of compilers, linkers, and other tools.

-  Nix can be used as a generic build system.
+  Bsd can be used as a generic build system.
   It has no knowledge of any particular programming language or toolchain.
   These details are specified in [derivation expressions](#gloss-derivation-expression).